ELOOLE/Scan-Host-Asyncio-Find-Web-Service/README.md

 # Scan-Host-Asyncio-Find-Web-Service
-## Scan host asyncio to find all web services
+## Scan host asynchronous to find all web services
 ### Every request is send with random User-Agent

 Example: